The Democratic Nomination Is Now In View For Joe Biden — And 5 Other Takeaways

 For what it's worth, Biden took a different approach.

-"I want to thank Bernie Sanders and his supporters for their tireless energy and their passion," Biden said during his speech in Philadelphia Tuesday night.
+"I want to thank Bernie Sanders and his supporters for their tireless energy and their passion," Biden said during his speech in Philadelphia on Tuesday night.
 "We share a common goal, and, together, we'll defeat Donald Trump."

 3. Biden needs Sanders' supporters